ldnicolasmay/DICOM-Deidentify/README.md

 ### Prerequisites

-1. If you haven't already, install Java JRE 8.
+1. If you haven't already, install Java JDK 8.

-2. To recompile/repackage the JARs or run the tests, install Java JDK 8 and [sbt](https://www.scala-sbt.org/index.html).
+2. To recompile/repackage the JARs or run the tests, install [sbt](https://www.scala-sbt.org/index.html).
 You can install sbt from [here](https://www.scala-sbt.org/release/docs/Setup.html).

 ### Installing